 Upon arrival in Anchorage transfer to your hotel.
 Remaining day at leisure and time to enjoy the many winter festival activities during the ongoing annual Winter Fur Rendezvous with: Native Arts Market, Theater Show, Winter Carnival Activities, Snow & Ice Sculpture Competition, Snowshoe Softball Matches and Firework Displays - while the cities gears up for the Iditarod Race Start over the weekend.
 The statue of the legendary lead dog Balto, located on 4th Avenue, marks the "official" starting point of the race.
 There is also a statue of Balto in New York City's Central Park.
 Don't miss a early evening gourmet dinner with a breathtaking view across Cook Inlet from the Captain Cook Hotel and it's renowned AAA-4 Diamond - Crow's Nest Restaurant - or sample some fresh Alaska seafood at the renowned Simon and Seafort's Restaurant just above the shoreline of Cook Inlet.
 Overnight: Anchorage

-Anchorage - Sled Dog Ride + Mushers Banquet (Thursday)
+Anchorage - Sightseeing Tour + Mushers Banquet (Thursday)